nikolajRoager/PracticalProgramming_exercises/homework/08-ode/readme.md

 PART A
 --------
+Output: The only output are the images pendulum.png  sin.png showing my ODE results.

 In part A I (1) implemented the Dormand Prince 5-4 embedded stepper, and (2) an adaptive stepsize driver.

 As an example, I have solved (3) a simple problem, in this case y''=-y (should be sin(x)) (4) the requested problem, pendulum with friction.
 The demonstration that this is working are the two figures with the sine-curve and the recreated graph of the pendulum problem.